MicrosoftDocs/fabric-docs/docs/data-engineering/runtime.md

 ### Delta Lake 2.2
-**The key features in this release are as follows:**
+The key features in this release are as follows:

-[`LIMIT`](https://github.com/delta-io/delta/commit/1a94a585) pushdown into Delta scan.
+*   [`LIMIT`](https://github.com/delta-io/delta/commit/1a94a585) pushdown into Delta scan.
 Improve the performance of queries containing `LIMIT` clauses by pushing down the `LIMIT` into Delta scan during query planning.
 Delta scan uses the `LIMIT` and the file-level row counts to reduce the number of files scanned which helps the queries read far less number of files and could make `LIMIT` queries faster by 10-100x depending upon the table size.

-[Aggregate](https://github.com/delta-io/delta/commit/0c349da8) pushdown into Delta scan for SELECT COUNT(\*).
+*   [Aggregate](https://github.com/delta-io/delta/commit/0c349da8) pushdown into Delta scan for SELECT COUNT(\*).
 Aggregation queries such as `SELECT COUNT(*)` on Delta tables are satisfied using file-level row counts in Delta table metadata rather than counting rows in the underlying data files.
 This significantly reduces the query time as the query just needs to read the table metadata and could make full table count queries faster by 10-100x.

-[Support](https://github.com/delta-io/delta/commit/a5fcec4f) for collecting file level statistics as part of the CONVERT TO DELTA command.
+*   [Support](https://github.com/delta-io/delta/commit/a5fcec4f) for collecting file level statistics as part of the CONVERT TO DELTA command.
 These statistics potentially help speed up queries on the Delta table.
 By default the statistics are collected now as part of the CONVERT TO DELTA command.
 In order to disable statistics collection specify `NO STATISTICS` clause in the command.
 Example: `CONVERT TO DELTA table_name NO STATISTICS`

-[Improve](https://github.com/delta-io/delta/commit/9017ac0d811c0a42ba8ac45720bddf06c8f17e63) performance of the [DELETE](https://docs.delta.io/latest/delta-update.html#delete-from-a-table) command by pruning the columns to read when searching for files to rewrite.
+*   [Improve](https://github.com/delta-io/delta/commit/9017ac0d811c0a42ba8ac45720bddf06c8f17e63) performance of the [DELETE](https://docs.delta.io/latest/delta-update.html#delete-from-a-table) command by pruning the columns to read when searching for files to rewrite.

-[Fix](https://github.com/delta-io/delta/commit/6dbc55db53332c985e5bc8470df6c95106afac25) for a bug in the DynamoDB-based [S3 multi-cluster mode](https://docs.delta.io/2.1.1/delta-storage.html#setup-configuration-s3-multi-cluster) configuration.
+*   [Fix](https://github.com/delta-io/delta/commit/6dbc55db53332c985e5bc8470df6c95106afac25) for a bug in the DynamoDB-based [S3 multi-cluster mode](https://docs.delta.io/2.1.1/delta-storage.html#setup-configuration-s3-multi-cluster) configuration.
 The previous version wrote an incorrect timestamp which was used by [DynamoDB’s TTL](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/TTL.html) feature to clean up expired items.
 This timestamp value has been fixed and the table attribute renamed from `commitTime` to `expireTime`.
 If you already have TTL enabled, please follow the migration steps [here](https://docs.delta.io/latest/porting.html#delta-lake-1-2-1-2-0-0-or-2-1-0-to-delta-lake-2-0-1-2-1-1-or-above).

-[Fix](https://github.com/delta-io/delta/commit/b07257df) [non-deterministic](https://github.com/delta-io/delta/issues/527) behavior during MERGE when working with sources that are non-deterministic.
+*   [Fix](https://github.com/delta-io/delta/commit/b07257df) [non-deterministic](https://github.com/delta-io/delta/issues/527) behavior during MERGE when working with sources that are non-deterministic.

-[Remove](https://github.com/delta-io/delta/commit/89384632) the restrictions for using Delta tables with column mapping in certain Streaming + CDF cases.
+*   [Remove](https://github.com/delta-io/delta/commit/89384632) the restrictions for using Delta tables with column mapping in certain Streaming + CDF cases.
 Earlier we used to block Streaming+CDF if the Delta table has column mapping enabled even though it doesn’t contain any RENAME or DROP columns.

-Other notable changes

 *   [Improve](https://github.com/delta-io/delta/commit/38f146b3) the monitoring of the Delta state construction queries (additional queries run as part of planning) by making them visible in the Spark UI.
 *   [Support](https://github.com/delta-io/delta/commit/ddc36911) for multiple `where()` calls in Optimize scala/python API
 *   [Support](https://github.com/delta-io/delta/commit/ee3917fc) for passing Hadoop configurations via DeltaTable API